Iron Maiden moved into the big league with the album that ushered in the band’s classic era. Here’s our retro review of The Number Of The Beast!

 Musically, Steve Harris has said that he felt Killers was stronger than The Number Of The Beast, and there are certainly great things to be said about the Killers album, as our previous retro review argues.
 But the Beast album edges it for two reasons: Dickinson’s triumphant arrival, and the complete world-class level of six of the songs.

 The record is only let down by Harris’ disappointing Invaders (the only Maiden album opener never to be performed live…) and the lacklustre Gangland, co-written by Adrian Smith and drummer Clive Burr.
-The 1998 CD remaster’s addition of the single B-side Total Eclipse (not to be found on the current vinyl reissues) does not help matters.
+The 1998 CD remaster’s addition of the single B-side Total Eclipse (not to be found on the current vinyl or digital reissues) does not help matters.
 All these songs belong in a different league, one that the band has by now left behind them as they’ve started scaling the heights of their classic era.

 For with The Number Of The Beast, Iron Maiden creates a benchmark few bands would ever match.
 And they prove why manager Rod Smallwood was 100 % right about a record deal having to look to the third album.